mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker network create

-this command is used to create a docker network
+This command is used to create a docker network

 ```bash
 docker network create <network_name>